desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-with-bluehost-web-hosting.md

 - Unlimited websites, email accounts, and domains – all on one account for a reasonable price.
 - No contracts with a 30-day money back guarantee and the option to cancel at any time.

-If you [sign up through this tutorial](https://desiredpersona.com/bluehost/){:target="_blank"}, you’ll see a special offer of shared hosting at $3.95/month for 36 months, as well as a FREE domain name for your first year.
+If you [sign up through this tutorial](https://desiredpersona.com/bluehost/){: rel="nofollow" target="_blank"} , you’ll see a special offer of shared hosting at $3.95/month for 36 months, as well as a FREE domain name for your first year.

 To setup your hosting account with Bluehost, follow the steps below.
 Before you get started think of a domain name you want to use and have your credit card ready for payment.
 This will make the process more straight forward and save you time.